-1.10.
+1.9.
 Math Function Block

-There are four mathematical function blocks that allow the user to define basic algorithms.
+There are six mathematical function blocks (two full versions and four simplified ones) that allow the user to define basic algorithms.
 A math function block can take up to five input signals.
 Each input is then scaled according to the associated limit and scaling setpoints.